GEM-benchmark/NL-Augmenter/filters/quantitative_ques/README.md

 ## What are the limitations of this filter?
-This is a simple filter and separtes out questions based lexical and context-free matching
+This is a simple filter and separtes out questions based lexical and context-free matching Does not consider quantitative questions involving max/min comparison